-Once informed consent has been obtained, eligible patients will be entered into the study randomly assigned to one of the selected treatment strategies in an interactive web-based randomization session where exclusion and eligibility criteria will be assessed.
-Patients will be randomized to the active or control group, using variable block sizes of six or nine, randomly selected.
-Patients will be stratified by center.
-When a patient is randomized, the clinic will be given an identification (ID) number and acrostic, specific information on the assigned treatment regimen, and a list of procedures to be completed at the baseline.
+Once informed consent has been obtained, eligible patients will be entered into the study randomly assigned to one of the selected treatment strategies in an interactive Web-based randomization session where exclusion and eligibility criteria will be assessed.
+Patients will be randomized to the time of administration (Day 3 or Day 7) using a variable block size of 4 or 6.
+Patients will be randomized to therapy type (active or control therapy), using variable block sizes of 3 or 6, randomly selected.
+Patients will be stratified by clinical center.
+When a patient is randomized, the clinic will be given an identification (ID) number and acrostic, specific information on the assigned treatment regimen, and a list of procedures to be completed at the baseline visit.
 A participantspecific schedule of visits and procedures will be displayed for printing locally.
 The DCC will monitor patient recruitment by providing reports to the Core Laboratories and Project Office (PO) as appropriate during the recruitment phase.
 Updated reports will be maintained on an Internet site accessible to all units of the study.
 The recruitment reports will provide data on recruitment of women and minorities (African-Americans, Hispanics, and Asians).
 Goals for recruitment will be set and will be reviewed by the DCC and PO.